sjl/cl-losh/DOCUMENTATION.markdown

   If the lookup was successful, `then` will be executed with `var` bound to the result, and its value returned.

-  Otherwise `else` will be executed, without any extra bindings.
+  Otherwise `else` will be executed and returned, without any extra bindings.

   Example: